Survey Statistics: How Difficult Is It to Get Disability for Mental or Emotional Conditions?

 One of the most critical things you can do to increase your chances of receiving SSDI or SSI is to hire a disability lawyer.
 As our survey results showed, 55% of readers who had an attorney received benefits for their mental impairments, either at the application stage or after a hearing.
 That's a significant improvement over the 36% who got benefits without a lawyer's help.

 Experienced disability attorneys understand Social Security's complicated rules for mental disorders.
-A lawyer can work with your doctor or psychologist to provide helpful medical evidence, request Social Security to send you for I.Q. or memory testing, or, if Social Security sent you to a mental exam and the doctor's opinion hurts your case, your lawyer can work to cast doubt on the doctor's opinion.
+A lawyer can work with your doctor or psychologist to provide helpful medical evidence, request that the agency send you for I.Q. or memory testing, or, if you went to a mental exam and the doctor's opinion hurts your case, your lawyer can work to cast doubt on the doctor's opinion.
 (Read more about how a lawyer can help with a mental or cognitive claim.)

 Talk to a Disability Lawyer